thecodeteam/flocker-drivers/README.md

 ## Description
 ClusterHQ/Flocker provides an efficient and easy way to connect persistent store with Docker containers.
 This project provides a plugin to provision resillient storage from EMC XtremIO.
-Flocker can help orchestrate and provision storage to your clustered docker container microservices applications.
-Use cases include -->

-Seamlessly Running Stateful Microservices
-Run Databases in Containers
-MongoDB, Cassandra, Postgres, MySQL, and more!
-Generally orchestrate and schedule your container applications across a cluster that optionally provides flexible shared storage when you need it.
-Use it with Docker Native Extensions

 ## EMC XtremIO Flocker Intergration Block Diagram
 ![EMC XtremIO Flocker Intergration Block Diagram Missing]